prashantkh19/Disaster-Tweets-Classification/README.md

 <I>The images are taken from the [fastai NLP page](http://nlp.fast.ai/).</I>

+# Code:

+The code is written using [fastai](https://docs.fast.ai/) modules based on [pytorch](https://pytorch.org/docs/stable/index.html).

+Kaggle Kernel is used to code the whole project.
+The notebook can be viewed [here](https://www.kaggle.com/prashantkh19/disaster-tweets).

 # Results:

 - Got a public score of `0.80764` on the competition's test set.